 Policy needs to be written at the same speed and sophistication as technology is advancing.
 When that happens, governments will be in a place to protect the distribution of wealth and share the benefits equally, ensuring the creation of inclusive societies.
 It’s an exciting time to be at the forefront of technological advancement – as long as it works for everyone.

-Gulandam Khan is a manager in PwC’s Digital Services, and is currently a Global Voices research scholar to the OECD in Paris.
+Gulandam Khan is currently a Global Voices research scholar to the OECD in Paris.
 She is investigating the impact of automation and digitisation on the future of work, and how technological advancement can be used to bridge divides and create inclusive and productive economies and societies.